Malaria Free Safaris in South Africa

-The Eastern Cape, the Pilanesberg (another malaria free safari region) and the Waterberg are also more accessible than the traditional safari areas.
+The Eastern Cape, the Pilanesberg (another malaria free game reserve) and the Waterberg are also more accessible than the traditional safari areas.
 This means reduced travelling time, especially important for families with young kids.
 But the greater accessibility can sometimes translate into less of a ‘safari’ ambience.
 However this is definitely not the case with Madikwe Game Reserve (in the remote North-west of South Africa).
 It offers some of the most quintessential savanna plains.

 Lets look at these malaria free safari areas in more detail with their plus and minus points.